Little Southwest Miramichi River

 The Little Southwest Miramichi River is a river in Northumberland County, New Brunswick, Canada.
 In Mi'kmaq it is referred to as "Tooadook".

+Geography

 This river has its origins at Gover Lake in the Miramichi Highlands, part of the Appalachian Mountains.
 The river flows between the Northwest Miramichi River, to its north, and the Renous River to its south.
 It joins the Northwest Miramichi River at Red Bank, whereas the Renous River joins the Southwest Miramichi River at Renous.

 The Northwest Miramichi River then joins the Southwest Miramichi River at Newcastle to form the Miramichi River.

 The river is noted for Atlantic Salmon fishing.
 Many of the upper and middle stretches of the river are whitewater, and dangerous for canoeing; the lower part of the river is much more commonly canoed.